 Q: Is it possible to overdose on FWB?

-A: You should fluid resuscitate until you see a positive change in mental status or can feel a radial pulse.
-If you have the time and equipment, you should resuscitate to a mean arterial pressure (MAP) of 65.
+A: You should administer fluid resuscitation to meet a set of goals.
+Under the most austere of conditions, give blood or FDP until you see a positive change in mental status or can feel a radial pulse.
+If you have the time and equipment, you should resuscitate to meet other vital signs goals, whether that is MAP, heart rate and systolic pressure, tissue oxygenation, or lactate.
 Over-resuscitation with any fluid can cause poor outcomes.

 - Citrate metabolism in blood transfusions and its relationship due to metabolic alkalosis and respiratory acidosis (Int J Clin Exp Med, 2015)